abpframework/abp/docs/en/Community-Articles/2020-08-18-DevExtreme-With-ABP/Using-DevExtreme-In-ABP-Based-Application.md

 #### Known Issue: Uncaught TypeError: MutationObserver.observe: Argument 1 is not an object.

-> If you are using ABP 3.1 version or more, you can skip this section.
+> This issue does exists in the ABP Framework v3.0 and earlier versions.
+If you are using ABP Framework v3.1 or a latter version, you can skip this section.

 When you run your `*.Web` project, you will see an exception (`Uncaught TypeError: MutationObserver.observe: Argument 1 is not an object.`) at your console.

-This article is written in ABP Version 3.1 development cycle.
-We have fixed this issue [(ref)](https://github.com/abpframework/abp/issues/4566) in this development cycle.

-To fix that issue, download this file [abp.jquery.js](https://github.com/abpframework/abp/blob/dev/npm/packs/jquery/src/abp.jquery.js) and replace with `wwwroot / libs / abp / jquery / abp.jquery.js` file of your `*.Web` project.
+To fix that issue, download this file [abp.jquery.js](https://github.com/abpframework/abp/blob/dev/npm/packs/jquery/src/abp.jquery.js) and replace with the `wwwroot/libs/abp/jquery/abp.jquery.js` file of your Web project.

 ### Result

-After following this step-by-step article you can use all DevExtreme features in your project.
+The installation step was done.
+You can use any DevExtreme component in your application.

+Example: A button and a progress bar component:

 ![devexp-result](devexp-result.gif)

-> The result example is created by following [this documentation](https://js.devexpress.com/Demos/WidgetsGallery/Demo/ProgressBar/Overview/NetCore/Light/).
+This example has been created by following [this documentation](https://js.devexpress.com/Demos/WidgetsGallery/Demo/ProgressBar/Overview/NetCore/Light/).

----

-### Sample Application
+## Sample Application

 We have created a sample application with [Tree List](https://demos.devexpress.com/ASPNetCore/Demo/TreeList/Overview/) and [Data Grid](https://demos.devexpress.com/ASPNetCore/Demo/DataGrid/Overview/) examples.